rafaelkaufmann/opencontract/README.md

 Loads a contract from an URI (having, at a minimum, the registry and ID).
 If the signature and timestamp are provided, they will be verified.

+###Signature

+TODO.
+Don't forget to talk about: signature versioning.

 ###Clause